 STEP 1: In a large bowl, use a hand or stand mixer fitted with the paddle attachment to beat the butter on high speed until pale and creamy, about 1 minute.

 STEP 2: Add the sugar, vanilla, and almond extract and mix on medium speed until combined.
 Add the flour and salt, then mix on low speed until a soft dough forms.
-Press the dough together, wrap it tightly in plastic wrap, and chill it in the fridge for at least 3 hours until firm.

-STEP 5: Bake at 350°F for 14-15 minutes until the edges are lightly brown.
+STEP 5: Bake at 350ยฐF for 14-15 minutes until the edges are lightly brown.
 Let the cookies rest in the pan for 5 minutes, then transfer to a wire rack to cool completely.
 I let mine cool for about 30 minutes.

 STEP 6: Combine the glaze ingredients until smooth.
 Place in a piping bag or plastic bag with a hole cut in the corner.
 Pipe onto each cookie.